 Yes, your magnificent biceps can take a tattoo and look amazing when oiled up!
 But, could you imagine how it would feel if the skin on your hands were attached to the muscles the same way your arms or thighs?
 That would be weird and restrictive.

 Walking or grasping something would become very difficult, in the beginning, but as your muscles developed those movements would be even further restricted.
-Larger muscles needed to move the resticed joints would cramp the area that they occupy and the idea of dexterity would be absent from the species.
+Larger muscles needed to move the restricted joints would cramp the area that they occupy.
+The idea of manual dexterity would be much different if we lost the ability to manipulate our appendages as easily as we do.

 Next up on the block for tattooing hands and feet is the uppermost layer of your skin, the horny layer.